mdn/data/api/inheritance.md

 ```

 The 2 properties are both required.
-* `inherits` (a string): the name of the interface it inherits properties and methods from.
-If "", it means it doesn't inherit from any interface.
+* `inherits` (a string or null): the name of the interface it inherits properties and methods from.
+If null, it means it doesn't inherit from any interface.
-* `implements` (array of strings): the list of mixins it implements the methods and properties.
+* `implements` (array of strings): the list of mixins the interface implements.
 The array can be empty.